Tableau Stabilization and Lattice Paths: Lattice Path Tools

 \begin{Lemma}[Rectangular flip] Suppose that the pair of paths $P,Q$ share the horizontal segment from $ (a,i) $ to $ (b, i) $.
 Suppose $ P $ continues to $(b,i+1)$ in the matrix and lies weakly above $ Q $.
 Then we may modify $ P $ to $ P' $ so that instead it goes from $(a,i)$ to $(a,i+1)$ to $(b,i+1)$, and then

 for any lattice paths $ P_1, \dots, P_k $. \end{Lemma}

-\begin{proof} Let $ (R, S, \ldots) $ be disjoint increasing subsequences of $ P, Q, \ldots $ which exhibit the maximum possible length.
-Restricting to column $ b $ in both paths, let $ A = M_{b,i} $, $ B $ denote the portion of the column $ b $ where $ P $ and $ Q $ overlap, and $ C $ denote the portion of column $ b $ that only $ P $ contains.
-Note that $ B, C $ may be empty.
+\begin{proof} Let $ (R, S, \ldots) $ be disjoint increasing subsequences of $ P, Q, \ldots $ which exhibit the maximum combined length.
+Restricting to column $ b $ in both paths, let $ A = M_{b,i} $, $ B $ denote the portion of the column $ b $ where $ P $ and $ Q $ overlap, and $ C $ denote the portion of column $ b $ that only $ P $ contains, as in \Cref{fig:rectflip}.
+Note that $ B $ or $ C $ may be empty.
 Then, because $ A $ is increasing, we have